Culture of Hungary: Film

-Nevertheless, despite the hardships of staying at home, some Hungarians received the coveted Academy Award nominations (21 times for 24 people up to 2018) and in some cases the actual Award (Ferenc Rofusz (1980), István Szabó (1981), Zsuzsa Böszörményi (1991) and co-winners Jászberényi, Perlaki and Priskin (2010), and co-winners Imre Major and Csaba Kőhegyi in 2014.
+Nevertheless, despite the hardships of staying at home, some Hungarians received Academy Award nominations (21 times for 24 people up to 2018) and in some cases the actual Award (Ferenc Rofusz (1980), István Szabó (1981), Zsuzsa Böszörményi (1991) and co-winners Jászberényi, Perlaki and Priskin (2010), and co-winners Imre Major and Csaba Kőhegyi in 2014.
 The first Hungarian to be nominated from Hungary was Tamás Czigány, for best short documentary in 1967.

 The best-known Hungarian film to date is Mephisto, by István Szabó.
 It won an Academy Award in the category Best Foreign Language film.
 The year before, in 1980, The Fly, an animation by Rofusz, became the very first Hungarian film to receive an Academy Award.
 The Foreign Student Academy Award went to Zsuzsa Böszörményi (1991).
-In 2010 the trio Márk Jászberényi, Tamás Perlaki and Gyula Priskin obtained the scientific and engineering award for Lustre, a software program to color-correct intermediates in real time (it was first used on The Lord of the Rings).
-In 2014 the same prize went to three Hungarians, Tibor Madjar, Imre Major and Csaba Kőhegyi (2014).
+In 2010 the trio Márk Jászberényi, Tamás Perlaki and Gyula Priskin obtained the scientific and engineering award for Lustre, a software program to color-correct intermediates in real time, first used on The Lord of the Rings.
+In 2014, the same prize went to three Hungarians, Tibor Madjar, Imre Major and Csaba Kőhegyi.
 Up to 2018, ten films have been nominated in the category Best Foreign Language Film: four nominations to István Szabó (the most nominated person in Hungary), two to Zoltán Fábri (1969, 1979) and one each to Imre Gyöngyössy, Barna Kabay and Károly Makk, and On Body and Soul (2018).
 Three films have been nominated for Best Short Animation (Marcell Jankovics, Ferenc Rófusz and Géza M. Tóth).
 Cinematographer Lajos Koltai has been nominated for best cinematography in 2000.
 In 2016, Son of Saul won the second Best Foreign Language Film AA for Hungary.
 In 2017 Hungary won the best short feature category with Mindenki.
-In 2018 Hungary got its 10th nomination in the category Best Foreign Language Film for On Body and Soul by Ildikó Enyedi.
+In 2018, Hungary got its 10th nomination in the category Best Foreign Language Film for On Body and Soul by Ildikó Enyedi.
 The most successful film around 2019 is Eternal Winter by Atilla Szász.
 Those Who Remained was shortlisted for Best Foreign film 2020.